samson-olofinsae/dNdScv_prep/README.md

 **dNdScv_prep** is a lightweight, reproducible pipeline that automates generation of the `dNdScv_input.csv` file required by the [**dNdScv**](https://github.com/im3sanger/dndscv) R package developed by **Dr Inigo Martincorena** (Wellcome Sanger Institute).

 Our tool does **not** re-implement dNdScv.
-Instead, it **complements** it - automating all upstream data-processing steps and simplifying the workflow for postdocs, early-career researchers, and clinicians who wish to run *dNdScv* reproducibly on their own datasets.
+Instead, it **complements** it - automating all upstream data-processing steps and simplifying the workflow for postdocs, early‑career researchers, and clinicians who wish to run *dNdScv* reproducibly on their own datasets.

 > **Core Workflow:**
 > FASTQ → BAM → VCF → Combined Variants → dNdScv Input CSV

 ### What does dNdScv do?
 The **dNdScv** R package estimates the ratio of non-synonymous to synonymous substitutions (dN/dS) across genes, enabling the detection of positive selection in somatic mutations.
 It’s a powerful tool for identifying **driver genes** in cancer and somatic evolution studies.

-This pipeline complements dNdScv by generating a clean, ready-to-use input file directly from raw FASTQ data - closing the gap between raw sequencing data and selection analysis.
+This pipeline complements dNdScv by generating a clean, ready‑to‑use input file directly from raw FASTQ data — closing the gap between raw sequencing data and selection analysis.

 ---